Back to Case Studies

 Energy performance characteristics

-The energy performance characteristics of the DER aim to improve energy performance from a baseline of 208 kWh/m²/year to the predicted results of 111 kWh/m²/year, a 38% reduction.
-The following measures have been taken to improve thermal performance: airtightness; 50mm wood fibre internal insulation; 5mm reinforced lime plaster coat; double glazed windows with timber frames, aluminium fascia, and trickle vents.
+The objective of the DER is to enhance energy performance, with a baseline of 208 kWh/m²/year and a predicted reduction of 38% to 111 kWh/m²/year..
+The following measures have been taken to improve thermal performance: enhanced airtightness; 50mm wood fibre internal insulation; 5mm reinforced lime plaster coat; double glazed windows with timber frames, aluminium fascia, and trickle vents.
 A new ground source heat pump with individual ‘shoeboxes’ in each apartment facilitates low and constant heat through large, low service temperature radiators.
-After 6 years unoccupied, the DER buildings will become occupied in late 2024.
+After six years unoccupied, the DER buildings will become occupied in late 2024.
 Therefore, the actual improved performance is currently unknown.

 The maintenance strategy improved energy performance through the following improvements: triple glazed windows with timber frames, aluminium fascia, and trickle vents; brickwork repairs to improve airtightness; adding loft insulation; and replacing boilers with new hybrid boilers.